 NOW, THEREFORE, in consideration of the promises and other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, Enron and True Quote, intending to be legally bound, contract and agree as follows:

+1. Amendment to Section 2.
+The first sentence of Section 2 is amended to read as follows:

+This Agreement shall be effective for a period of thirty (30) months commencing April 1, 2001 (the "Initial Term").

-1. Amendment to Section 12(a)(i).
+2. Amendment to Section 12(a)(i).
 Section 12(a)(i) of the Agreement is hereby amended in its entirety to read as follows:

-(i) The Interface Completion Date shall not have occurred by the end of the day on Friday, March 5, 2001 due to a Sponsor failure to complete any Interface for which it has responsibility for establishing;
+(i) The Interface Completion Date shall not have occurred by the end of the day on Thursday, May 31, 2001 due to a Sponsor failure to complete any Interface for which it has responsibility for establishing;